Faizanmal/Real-Time-Pulse/README.md

-# 🚀 Portal - Real-Time Client Dashboard Platform
+# 🚀 Real-Time Pulse - Enterprise Client Dashboard Platform

 > Transform 2-hour weekly status reports into beautiful, auto-updating client dashboards with enterprise-grade features and modern animations.

-**Portal** is a production-ready, enterprise-grade, multi-tenant B2B SaaS platform that enables agencies and freelancers to create branded, real-time client dashboards that automatically pull data from tools like Asana, Google Analytics, and Harvest.
+**Real-Time Pulse** is a production-ready, enterprise-grade, multi-tenant B2B SaaS platform that enables agencies and freelancers to create branded, real-time client dashboards that automatically pull data from tools like Asana, Google Analytics, and Harvest.

 ## ✨ What's New - Enterprise Edition